-The Board of Directors approves risk policies for the various risk areas based on the business model and the strategic objectives of the bank.
+The Board of Directors adopts risk policies for the various risk areas based on the business model and the strategic objectives of the bank.
 The Board of Directors also determines guidelines for management and control of risks in the bank.

-The individual risk policies are reviewed and approved by the Board of Directors annually.
+The individual risk policies are reviewed annually by the Board of Directors.

-The Board of Directors is responsible for ensuring that the bank is organised appropriately and risk policies and limits being established for all important risk areas.
+The Board of Directors is responsible for ensuring that the bank is organised appropriately and risk policies and limits being established for all risk areas.
 In addition, all major credit facilities must be submitted to the Board of Directors for approval.
-The Board of Directors receives regular reports, enabling it to check compliance with risk policies and pre-defined limits.
+The Board of Directors receives regular reports, enabling it to check compliance with risk policies and predefined limits.